sladyn98/nvm/README.md

 #### Troubleshooting on Linux

 On Linux, after running the install script, if you get `nvm: command not found` or see no feedback from your terminal after you type `command -v nvm`, simply close your current terminal, open a new terminal, and try verifying again.
-Alternatively, you can run `source ~/.bashrc` at the command line, and it should pick up the `nvm` command.
-More generally, the command is  `source ~/<your_profile_file>`.
+Alternatively, you can run run the following commands for the different shells on the command line:

+*bash*: `source ~/.bashrc`

+*zsh*: `source ~/.zhrc`

+*ksh*: `source ~/.profile`

+These should pick up the `nvm` command.

 #### Troubleshooting on macOS